thoughtspot/thoughtspot.github.io/_admin/setup/LDAP-config-AD.md

   **_NOTE:_** In order to log in to ThoughtSpot, the user has to exist in ThoughtSpot independent of whether that user is authenticated against LDAP or against ThoughtSpot's internal authentication.
 - **Also use ThoughtSpot internal authentication? (yes/no)**: If you choose 'yes', ThoughtSpot will first attempt to authenticate the user against LDAP when a user logs in.
 If that attempt fails, it will then attempt to authenticate the user against ThoughtSpot.
 If either of these succeed, then the user is successfully logged in.

-  **_NOTE:_** You can use this option only via `tscli`.
+  **_NOTE:_** You can use this option only in `tscli`.
 This is useful in scenarios where some users are not in LDAP and are created only in ThoughtSpot.

 ## Configure using Management Console